 Look for ways to trim your budget so you can free up money to save.
 You can also ask friends and family to contribute to your child’s college savings in lieu of birthday gifts.
 Students might consider a two-year community college, where they can earn credits at a fraction of the cost of a four-year program.
 You can use that time to save, and your student may be able to transfer those credits to a four-year school later on.

 What if I can’t possibly save enough?

 Families pay for college from a variety of sources.
 In 2017, just 34 percent of tuition payments came from parent and student income and savings, Sallie Mae notes.
 Other sources, including scholarships, grants and loans, help pay the rest.
 A variety of government and private sources, including the schools themselves, offer these.

 Tip: The federal government awards about $160 billion in grants, work-study funds, low-interest loans and other financial aid each year.
 To tap into that aid, you must fill out a FAFSA—the Free Application for Federal Student Aid.

 How can a 529 plan help?

-A 529 college savings plan is a tax-advantaged account designed to help families put away money for future college expenses.
-College savings plans generally offer a variety of investment options.
+A 529 education savings plan is a tax-advantaged account designed to help families put away money for future education expenses.
+529 education savings plans generally offer a variety of investment options.
 In addition to offering the potential for tax-free growth, withdrawals from 529 plans, including any earnings, are tax-free when used for qualified higher education expenses such as tuition, room and board, computers, and books or supplies.1 Keep in mind that, as with any investment, a 529 can lose money.

 Tip: Some states offer state tax deductions for contributions made to in-state plans; check with your state before choosing a plan.